Don Shoemaker for Senal S.A. Cocobolo Rosewood Lidded Catch-All Box, Signed

 Born in Nebraska in 1919, Shoemaker studied at the School of the Art Institute of Chicago during the 1930s.
 In the 1940s he got married, and he and his wife, Barbara, ventured to Mexico for their honeymoon.
 Enamored with the country, Shoemaker decided that Mexico should become the newlyweds' permanent home.
 They settled in a town called Santa Maria de Guido in Michoacán, where Shoemaker spent his days painting and growing rare plants.

-Through horticulture, Shoemaker became inspired by Mexico’s tropical woods, such as the cocobolo, a Mexican rosewood, and he decided to delve into furniture design.
-In the late 1950s, he started a small factory, producing hand-carved armchairs, dining room tables, decorative boxes and bowls, and serveware.
+Through horticulture, Shoemaker became inspired by Mexico’s tropical woods, such as cocobolo, a Mexican rosewood, and he decided to delve into furniture design.
+In the late 1950s, he started a small factory, producing hand-carved desks, armchairs, dining room tables, decorative boxes and bowls, and serveware.
 The popularity of Shoemaker’s furnishings grew throughout Mexico, and his small factory became the Señal S.A. company, employing more than 100 skilled artisans and carpenters.

-Shoemaker's furniture was exhibited in showrooms in several major Mexican cities and across the U.S., including Houston, Chicago, and Los Angeles (and mid-century modernist ideas that traveled between Mexico and California didn’t make one-way trips — they bounced back and forth).
+Shoemaker's furniture was exhibited in showrooms in several major Mexican cities and across the U.S., including Houston, Chicago, and Los Angeles.
+(And mid-century modernist ideas that traveled between Mexico and California didn’t make one-way trips — they bounced back and forth.)

 After Shoemaker died in 1990, his son George took over Señal S.A.
 The company closed after George’s death in the early 2000s.